Data Privacy and Security

 In accordance with applicable privacy laws, we collect personal information that is necessary to our business where we have consent to do so or as permitted or required by law.
 Each officer and employee is provided with a copy of our various policies and procedures.

-Through our annual corporate policies training sessions, we educate our employees on the application of our policies and procedures, including those related to data privacy and security.
-The training process is facilitated by a web-based platform, through which the mandatory training module covering Power’s Code of Business Conduct and Ethics and key corporate policies is being conducted.
+Through our annual corporate policies training sessions, we educate our employees on the application of our policies and procedures, including those related to data privacy, security and cybersecurity.
+The training process is facilitated by a web-based platform, through which the mandatory training module covering Power Corporation’s Code of Business Conduct and Ethics and key corporate policies is being conducted.
 At the end of the module, as part of our annual certification requirement, employees are required to certify their compliance with our Code of Business Conduct and key corporate policies.

 In addition, from time to time, our personnel also receives training on more specific issues such as cybersecurity from industry experts, as new risks are identified, or new systems are implemented.